scopedog/chat_ai/README.md

 # chat_ai

 A powerful Chat AI with RAG, chat history, and context awareness.
-Uses Gemma (via Ollama) and GPT models.
+Uses Gemma (via Ollama) and GPT LLM models.
 Loads data from TXT, PDF, DOC, CSV, web pages (HTML), spreadsheets (XLS), presentations (PPTX), and LibreOffice documents (ODT).
-Offers vectorization, summarization (with/without RAG), and other helpful features.
+Offers vectorization, summarization, and other helpful features.

 Note: This README is mostly generated with the programs in this repository.

 ## Prerequisites

-*gemma*.py programs rely on the following components:
+\*gemma\*.py programs rely on the following components:

 * **Ollama:** A tool for running large language models locally.
 Ensure Ollama is installed and running on your system (defaults to localhost).
 * **Gemini Model:** The program uses the `gemma3n:e4b` language model.
 This model must be downloaded and accessible within Ollama.